HerpVet ServicesDedicated veterinary service for exotic pets

 Microchipping of animals

-A wide range of diagnostics and treatments, both medical and surgical
+A wide range of diagnostic tests and treatments, both medical and surgical

 In-patient or out patient